The Fishing Communities Coalition’s advocacy programs cover a broad set of the key issues impacting small scale fishing and seafood businesses.

 Our members know that supporting coastal communities requires smart, targeted advocacy.
 It’s a competitive ocean, after all.
 By elevating voices from fishing communities, leading by example, and developing national solutions for community based fishermen in all regions, the FCC is America’s voice for fishery conservation, sustainable business, and the preservation of the fishing way of life.

-Our advocacy efforts focus on promoting the use of climate information to inform catch limits, habitat conservation, fishery access, and ecosystem-based management strategies.
+Our advocacy efforts focus on promoting the use of oceanographic information to inform catch limits, habitat conservation, fishery access, and ecosystem-based management strategies.
 We work closely with scientists, policymakers, and fishing communities to develop practical tools and approaches that support resilient fisheries.
-Ultimately, the FCC aims to build a more sustainable and equitable future for commercial fishing by integrating climate considerations into additional aspects of fishery management.
+Ultimately, the FCC aims to build a more sustainable future for commercial fishing by integrating physical drivers of change into additional aspects of fishery management.

 Young Fishermen's Development Act